diku-dk/staffeli/subsets/README.rst

 Staffeli.
-This way, they reap the benefits of Staffeli, without inheriting it as a software dependency: The features that they don't need can be carved out, allowing to simplify the code-base, perhaps so much that it can fit on a human-readable Python file which can be distributed and backed up by *copying the file*.
+This way, they reap the benefits of Staffeli, without inheriting it as a software dependency: The features that they don't need can be carved out, allowing to simplify the code-base, perhaps so much that it can fit on a human-readable Python file, which can be distributed, and backed up, by *copying the file*.

 Examples: